 The Treasury argued to keep the coin for years, but they could only put up the argument for so long before it was withdrawn from circulation.
 The Treasury had assumed that withdrawing the halfpenny would cause inflation as retailers would round the prices of products up, but it has since been argued that the impact was negligible compared to macroeconomic factors.

-There were plans of a new decimal coin to be introduced with a value of a quarter-penny, in order to allow the pre-decimal threepence to continue in circulation as the halfpenny had allowed for the sixpence to stick around.
-The quarter-penny was going to be minted from aluminium, but given the backlash the halfpenny obtained they probably made the right choice to scrap the idea!
+There were plans for a new decimal coin to be introduced with a value of a quarter-penny, in order to allow the pre-decimal threepence to continue in circulation as the halfpenny had allowed for the sixpence to stick around.
+The quarter-penny was going to be minted from aluminium, but given the backlash, the halfpenny obtained they probably made the right choice to scrap the idea!

 What was the design of the decimal halfpenny?